actions-marketplace-validations/Privalyse_privalyse-cli/README.md

 ## 🔄 Continuous Monitoring (CI/CD)

+## 👁️ Data Flow Visibility & Monitoring

+Modern applications are complex webs of data movement.
+Privalyse provides **Data Flow Visibility** to help you oversee where sensitive data travels.

+### Continuous Monitoring
+Privalyse is designed to be run in your CI/CD pipeline to provide continuous monitoring of data flows.
+*   **Detect**: Catch new leaks before they merge.
+*   **Visualize**: See the path of data from Source to Sink.
+*   **Comply**: Ensure every data flow has a legal basis.

 To achieve true visibility, Privalyse should be part of your continuous integration pipeline.
 This ensures that every code change is monitored for new data leaks.

 ### GitHub Actions Example